Spa Pool Disinfection: Choosing the Right Method for Your Needs

 What is the best disinfectant for a spa pool?

-Free chlorine should be maintained at 3-5 mg/l, and total active bromine at 4-6 mg/l [20].
+The Free chlorine needs to stay between 3-5 mg/l and the total active bromine between 4-6 mg/l [20].

 How often should I add disinfectant to my spa pool?